Atrash87/mlzoomcamp_Lets_Talk_Data_Course/midtearm_project/README.md

 ## Option B:
 ## Run with Docker via pyhton

+Once the Docker container is running, you can send a test request to the API using Python.
+Make sure the container is active and the API is available at `http://localhost:8000`.

 ```bash
 docker build -t air_quality_api .
 docker run -d -p 8000:8000 air_quality_api